muratkeremozcan/pizza-api/README.md

 #### Lambda env vars

 Navigate to our lambda function in AWS > Configuration > Environment variables and add `LAUNCHDARKLY_SDK_KEY`.
 This is the only environment variable that gets used in the code.
-The other two get used in the tests and will only be needed later in Github environment variables.
+The trio of environment variables get used in the tests and will be needed later in Github & CI yml file settings.

  ![Lambda env vars](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/suchvk1lncv2053wjyk3.png)